Exabyte-io/documentation/docs/methods/pseudopotential/parameters.md

 We review in this page the most important computational parameters for defining [plane-wave pseudopotential calculations](overview.md), based upon the theoretical framework of the [DFT model](../../models/dft/parameters.md).

-The parameters presented herein all have an impact upon the numerical [precision](../precision.md) of the corresponding DFT-based computation.

 ## Wavefunction Cutoff

 In the global settings section titled "cutoffs" of the "Important Settings" tab under the [Subworkflow Editor](../../workflow-designer/subworkflow-editor/important-settings.md) interface, the user can enter the kinetic energy cutoff of the plane-waves used to represent the electronic wavefunctions.
 This cutoff value can be entered in the field under the label "wavefunction".
 It is expressed in the corresponding default energy units for the current [application](../../software/applications.md) of choice.
 For example, Rydbergs for [Quantum Espresso](../../software/modeling/quantum-espresso.md), and electronVolts (eV) for the [VASP](../../software/modeling/vasp.md) code.